KubeRocketCI/docs/versioned_docs/version-3.13/operator-guide/uninstall-kuberocketci.md

 To uninstall platform, perform the following steps:

-1. It is highly recommended to delete all the resources created via Portal UI first, such as:
+1. It is highly recommended to delete all the resources created via KubeRocketCI portal first, such as:

-    * Applications;
+    - Applications
-    * Libraries;
+    - Libraries
-    * Autotests;
+    - Autotests
-    * Infrastructures;
+    - Infrastructures
-    * CD Pipelines.
+    - CD Pipelines

     We advise removing them through the KubeRocketCI Portal interface.
 However, you can also eliminate all KubeRocketCI Portal resources by running the `kubectl delete` command.

 2. Uninstall KubeRocketCI:

-    * If you deployed KubeRocketCI via Helm, run the following command:
+    - If you deployed KubeRocketCI via Helm, run the following command:

       ```bash
       helm uninstall edp-install -n <namespace>